joshuabecker91/fhwebsite/README.md

-See demonstration video fhspokane.mp4 in root directory.
+See demonstration video fhspokane.mp4 in root directory (or below).

 Father House Website - Church in Spokane, WA